VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Experiments

 \item \textbf{Temperature based sampling - \textsc{Temp}}: One lever to encourage diversity in LLM generations is the temperature parameter used to scale the LLM output logits when sampling tokens.
-We thus consider higher temperature values like $2.0$.
+We set higher temperature to $2.0$.

-\item \textbf{Generate ``diverse'' command - \textsc{Diverse}}: Yet another strong baseline is to explicitly ask the LLM to be "diverse" in its output by appending it to the user task instructions appropriately.
+\item \textbf{Generate ``diverse'' command - \textsc{Diverse}}: This explicitly ask the LLM to be "diverse" in its output by appending it to the user task instructions appropriately.

-\item \textbf{Conditioned on history -- \textsc{History}}: Another approach to encourage LLMs to generate diverse instances is to provide a history of prior generated data instances (of a fixed window) and ask it to avoid generating such instances.
+\item \textbf{Conditioned on history -- \textsc{History}}: Another approach to encourage diversity is to provide a history of prior generated data instances (of a fixed window) and ask it to avoid generating such instances.

 \item \textbf{Hierarchical Prompting - \textsc{Hierarchical}}: Here we ask the LLM to first generate K diverse topics and then actual instances conditioned on those topics to encourage diversity.